danwilliams/terracotta/README.md

   - Ability to serve static files as protected or public
   - Ability to supplement and override the static assets using local files in addition to a pre-compiled binary (configurable)
+  - Streaming of large static files for memory efficiency
   - Single-file deployment — all assets baked in (optional and configurable)
   - CSS foundation using the [Bulma][] CSS framework
   - Icons using [Font Awesome][]